astrellon/lysithea-vm/ts/README.md

 ## Adding Error Handling
 Let's say you do want to do some error handling.

-There's 3 types of errors:
+There's 2 types of errors:

-**ParserError**: These are related to tokenising the input.
-The errors here are generally mismatched brackets or attempting to use an expression as a maps key value.

-This will contain a `trace` location as to where in the script this happened.

-**AssemblerError**: When parsing the tokens do things make reasonable sense, have you given the right number of arguments to certain keywords (if/unless), have you attempted to redefine a constant, etc.
+**AssemblerError**: When parsing the tokens do things make reasonable sense, have you given the right number of arguments to certain keywords (if/unless), have you attempted to redefine a constant, is there an unexpected bracket, etc.

 This will contain a `trace` location as to where in the script this happened.